-This Arboricultural Impact Assessment (AIA) was commissioned by The APP Group on behalf of Health Infrastructure NSW on the 4th of September 2022.
-The report relates to the proposed re-development of Blayney District Hospital / Multi Purpose Service, at the subject site at 3 Osman Street, Blayney within the Blayney Shire Council Local Government Area (LGA).
+This Arboricultural Impact Assessment (AIA) was commissioned by Min Saw of Taylor on behalf of Health Infrastructure NSW on the 26th of September 2024.
+The report relates to the proposed redevelopment of Blayney District Hospital / Multi Purpose Service, at the subject site at 3 Osman Street, Blayney within the Blayney Shire Council Local Government Area (LGA).
+Specifically, Revision B relates to additional tree removal necessitated by refined Civil Engineering plans.

-The report relates to sixty (60) trees located on and adjoining the subject site and provides an evaluation of the likely impact to existing trees (within the subject site, adjoining the site within 5m of the boundaries and within Council street verge areas) as a result of the proposed development.
+The report relates to sixty (60) trees located on and adjoining the subject site and provides an evaluation of the likely impact to existing trees (within the subject site, adjoining the site within 5m of its boundaries and within Council street verge areas) as a result of the proposed development.